View Document Text

 delivery by the servicing representative.
 Financial planning clients are provided a one-

-there are no further reports.
-Clients may request additional plans or reports for a fee.
+plan, there are no further reports.
+Clients may request additional plans or reports for a

-in client's financial situations (such as retirement, termination of employment, physical
+changes in client's financial situations (such as retirement, termination of employment,

 With respect to financial plans, BWCM’s financial planning services will generally